Georgie Gardner: Nine Network

 In 2006, Gardner replaced Leila McKinnon as presenter of National Nine News Morning Edition.

 In December 2006, she replaced Sharyn Ghidella as news presenter on Today, when Ghidella resigned and switched to the Seven Network to present Seven News in Brisbane.
-Gardner returned to Today after six months' maternity leave on Monday 6 August 2007, Allison Langdon having filled the on-air role while Gardner was on maternity leave.
+Gardner took 6 months maternity leave in 2007 and returned to Today on Monday 6 August 2007, Allison Langdon having filled the on-air role while Gardner was on maternity leave.